eastmaels/steemblog.github.io/_posts/account/deanliu/2016-09-22_coffee-and-exchange-of-ideas-which-is-more-real.md

 ---
-title: "Coffee and Exchange of Ideas ... which is more real?"
+title: 'Coffee and Exchange of Ideas ... which is more real?'
 permlink: coffee-and-exchange-of-ideas-which-is-more-real
 catalog: true
 toc_nav_num: true
 toc: true
+position: 9999
 date: 2016-09-22 03:51:57
 categories:
 - cafe